 Licensed Clinical Psychologist

-Providing compassionate psychological support to help you navigate life's challenges and achieve meaningful change.
-Based in Trinidad & Tobago, I offer a safe, affirming, and confidential space for your journey towards wellbeing.
+Based in Trinidad & Tobago, I offer a safe, affirming, and confidential space for your journey towards wellness.

 Helping you live the life you want to build